filippuo2000/TransMIL_PML_TUB_WS24_25/readme.md

 **To run the heatmap visualization please run the below command in the /home/pml16/ folder**

-heatmap visualization:
+heatmap visualization: <br>
-apptainer run --nv -B /home/space/datasets/camelyon16:/mnt ./captum_container.sif python MS3/visualize_heatmap.py --split /mnt/splits/camelyon16_tumor_85_15_orig_0.csv --config MS3/CamelyonConfig/config.yaml --case_id test_027 --method att_rollout --save_dir /home/pml16/
+**'apptainer run --nv -B /home/space/datasets/camelyon16:/mnt ./captum_container.sif python MS3/visualize_heatmap.py --split /mnt/splits/camelyon16_tumor_85_15_orig_0.csv --config MS3/CamelyonConfig/config.yaml --case_id test_027 --method att_rollout --save_dir /home/pml16/'**

 where:
 - **-B** mounts the directory with the dataset to the container, so that it can be accesed by apptainer from the inside.
 It is important to mount this exact directory: /home/space/datasets/camelyon16:/mnt